canonical/ubuntu-pro-for-wsl/docs/howto/install.md

 	2. Set its value to the contents of file `landscape-client.conf` specified during the Landscape server setup:
 		- Right-click `LandscapeConfig` > Modify > Write the contents of the specified file.

-## 3. Verify that you Ubuntu Pro for WSL is working
+## 3. Verify that Ubuntu Pro for WSL is working
 > If either verification step fails, wait for a few seconds and try again.
 This should not take longer than a minute
 1. Start the UP4W GUI and check that your subscription is active.
-   - To open the GUI, search UP4W in you Windows menu and click on it.
+   - To open the GUI, search UP4W in the Windows menu and click on it.
    - The GUI will explicitly say that you are subscribed.
 2. Open any of the distros you want to manage and check that it is pro-attached with `pro status`.
 3. Open Landscape and check that the host and distro were registered. <!-- TODO: how ? -->